Do you find data transfer via USB port slow? Here are six ways to speed it up procedure on Windows.

 Sometimes slow transfer rates are caused by faulty driver settings, but sometimes updating them is not enough.
 In this scenario, their resettlement has the opportunity to restore the transfer rate to normal.

-The USB driver must be reinstalled to fully restore the USB configuration and all system settings.
-In addition, it will not change your drive data, so reinstalling it will not damage your files.
+The USB driver must be reinstalled to fully reset the USB configuration and all system settings.
+Additionally, it won't change your drive data, so reinstalling it won't cause in your files.

 To uninstall the drivers for the USB device, follow these steps: